 It’s all about viewing distance.
 You hold a 5×7″ print in your hand.
 You mount a 16×20″ on your wall.
-You hang a 2-meter banner behind the counter at the back of a shop.
-And you erect a 10-meter billboard on the other side of the road.
+You hang a 2-metre banner behind the counter at the back of a shop.
+And you erect a 10-metre billboard on the other side of the road.

 If you examined a billboard as closely as a 5×7″ print, of course you’d be disappointed.
 But you don’t, do you?
 You observe it from the intended distance.